 In 2020, ‘The Survivor Tree’, won Scotland’s Tree of the Year.
 This year, the tree will compete to be named European Tree of the Year 2021.
 As Borders Forest Trust celebrates its 25th Birthday, this tree will allow us to show Europe what can be achieved in Scotland in terms of ecological restoration.

 Creating a symbol of hope – During the fundraising campaign for the purchase of Carrifran, Philip, Myrtle and the other fundraisers in The Wildwood Group, created and distributed about 100k copies of a brochure, with the slogan “Where one tree survives…. a million trees will grow”, laid over an eye-catching photo of a single rowan tree, surviving on a small crag.
-Philip had to make three trips to the site, in different light conditions, before getting a photo that Myrtle was satisfied with.

 Twenty years on, this rowan tree looks very different, as it is buttressed by suckers from its base – previously scarred by feral goats – and surrounded by its children, springing up from berries scattered by the wind and dispersed by visiting birds.

-In years to come, the rowan will be obscured from view and will be just one tree among many, demonstrating our journey towards landscape scale ecological restoration and a return to nature in part of the denuded hills of southern Scotland.
+In years to come, the rowan will be obscured from view and will be just one tree among many, demonstrating the journey towards landscape scale ecological restoration and a return to nature in part of the denuded hills of southern Scotland.